astronomer/docs/learn/use-case-airflow-llm-rag-finance.md

 :::info Disclaimer

-This is a proof of concept pipeline, please do due dilligence before making any financial decisions based on the advice of this application.
+This is a proof of concept pipeline, please do not make any financial decisions based on the advice of this application.

 :::